aiman-al-masoud/deixiscript/docs/thesis/1-intro.typ

 Chomsky expresses his concern for the shift from a more "science-oriented" AI (ie: geared towards understanding the phenomenon) to a more "engineering-oriented" one (ie: just aiming to build a useful tool); this may lead to the risk of disillusionment for important scientific discoveries in the general public.

 Chomsky says that a person arguing that studying the extraordinary navigational capacities of ants is "useless" (because we modern humans have: maps, GPS satellites, digital compasses, etc...) would be laughed at.
-But a person making a similar argument about the formal study of language (because we already have huge statistical models churning on terabytes of input data to produce near human-level quality prose) is much more likely to be listened to, nowadays.
+But a person making a similar argument about the formal study of language (because we already have huge statistical models churning on terabytes of input data to produce near human-level quality prose) is much more likely to be taken seriously, nowadays.

 To conclude, we believe this is a critical juncture of human history, for a number of reasons, and the rapid proliferation of AI systems trained on huge amounts of data is certainly an important one among them; to paraphrase an idea that quantum physicist and computer programmer Michael Nielsen (1974-) expressed in his book "Neural networks and deep learning" @nielsen2015neural: AI started out as an effort to understand reasoning and intelligence (maybe even shed some light on human intelligence), but it may end very soon, with us humans having understood neither how human intelligence works, nor even how the artificial intelligences we built work.